Hube2/acf-post2post/readme.txt

 after a value is removed from the existing list the new value is added to the end of the list.

+== Field Exeptions ==

+You can disable automatic bidirectional relationships for specific field keys using the filter `
+// field_XXXXXXXX = the field key of the field
+// you want to disable bidirectional relationships for add_filter('acf/post2post/update_relationships/key=field_XXXXXXXX', '__return_false');
+`

 == Remove Nag ==

 If you would like to remove my little nag that appears on some admin pages add the following to your functions.php file